On this section we will take you on a visit to the wonderful, musical world of Big Bands,

 which were released on the famous Time/Life recordings.

 FRED RADKE, played 1st trumpet with Harry James when he was 18.
 He is a great trumpeter and Harry was always

+his idol.
 Fred is also a professor of music at one of Seattle's universities.